-I am always interested in any embossed Arizona bottles.
+I am always interested in any embossed Arizona antique bottles.
 I will pay top $$$ for small town Arizona hutch soda bottles including Safford, Nogales, Winslow, Flagstaff, Bisbee, Clifton, Globe, and Yuma.
 I also collect Arizona crown top sodas, deco sodas, and early patent 1915 and 1923 Arizona hobbleskirt Coca-Cola bottles.

 I am always interested in any antique embossed Arizona pharmacy drug bottles.
 Small town bottles from Bisbee, Douglas, Flagstaff, Prescott, Tempe, Mesa, Globe, Miami, Yuma, and Nogales would be desirable.

-Yep, I was born in Anadarko, Oklahoma and am always looking to add any embossed Anadarko bottles to my small collection.
+Yep, I was born in Anadarko, Oklahoma and am always looking to add any embossed Anadarko antique bottles to my small collection.

 Antique Bitters bottles are always popular with collectors.
 I'm always interested in Western and any figural bitters including Cabins and Barrels.

 Historical Flasks represent the top end of antique bottle collecting and have been collected and displayed for a 100 years or more.

 Antique Patent Medicine bottles are as plentiful as they are colorful.
 I'm always interested in acquiring early medicine and tonic bottles.